pearlcrum/SupplementsWeb_JSP-Servlet/README.md

 # SupplementsWeb_JSP-Servlet
-Making SupplementsWeb By using JSP / Servlet
+SupplementsWeb By using JSP / Servlet